jacksleight/laravel-omni/README.md

 ## Creating Components

 To create an Omni component simply create a new view file anywhere in the views directory.

-An Omni component looks like this:
+They looks like this:

 ```blade
 <?php